Frequently Asked Questions

 Is Orientation Mandatory?

-Summer orientation is optional, but highly encouraged.
+Our online summer orientation course offered via our learning management system Canvas is mandatory for all new students.
+It must be completed at least one week prior to arrival on campus.
 Fall NSO in August is mandatory.
 Orientation serves to prepare you for your first semester, without the information it provides you will not be prepared for success.

 Can I arrive before my check-in date?

 You cannot move on to campus before your check in date unless you are a pre-approved early arriver due to a sport, campus employment, or another reason for which a coach or supervisor has arranged with the director of residential life and housing.